eficode-academy/rf-advanced-web-katas/exercises/readme.md

 exercise.

 A general overview of the exercise is given first, followed by more detailed step-by-step instructions.
-If you want a little challenge, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
+If you want to challenge yourself more, you can try to just read the general steps of the exercise and if you need more help, take a look at the step-by-step instructions.
 The detailed instructions are split into collapsible steps, which are then further divided into collipsable steps for SeleniumLibrary (+ RESTinstance) and Browser for library specific instructions.
 The step-by-step instructions also